Daily care

 Even a little outside food (treats, another pet's bowl, hunting outdoors) can undo it.
 This diet only works with full commitment.

-4. Weigh your cat weekly.
+4. Weigh your cat on the schedule your veterinarian recommends.

 Comfort & activity